 In 1993, he was named Massachusetts EMS Physician of the Year.
 He served as the Massachusetts State EMS Medical Director from July, 2001 to February, 2003.
-In addition to his clinical practice, he participates in and oversees a wide variety of Emergency Response Training courses, including CPR/AED, First Aid, Pediatric CPR & First Aid, CPR for Family and Friends, and BLS Instructor courses.
+In addition to his clinical practice, he participates in and oversees a wide variety of Emergency Response Training courses, including CPR/AED, BLS Instructor courses, and Emergency Medical Responder.

 Our instructors are actively practicing EMT’s and Paramedics, and instructors in other medically-related fields.
 EMT Instructors are certified by the Massachusetts Department of Public Health, Office of Emergency Medical Services as EMT Instructor/Coordinators.
 For our CPR programs, all instructors are certified by the American Heart Association.
 Our staff includes nationally recognized Instructor Trainers and are certified to teach all levels of both Basic Cardiac Life Support (BLS) and Advanced Cardiac Life Support (ACLS).
 We require a minimum of two years instructional experience, but some have been teaching for thirty-five years!